 Immediately take care of stains.

 If you are out and about, blot the stain carefully, but do not rub.
 If you have a laundry pen with you, you can dab the stain with that.
-If not, immediately remove the stained article of clothing upon coming home and use either a stain remover or a toothbrush and your standard detergent to pre-treat the stain.
+If not, immediately remove the stained white chef jackets, cooking apron and kitchen pants upon coming home and use either a stain remover or a toothbrush and your standard detergent to pre-treat the stain.

 - When pre-treating, always use a white cloth to dab away the stain, as a colored cloth may leave behind some dye.

 Generally only consider using a chlorine or oxygen based bleach as your last resort as any chemical bleach tends to weaken the natural fabric fibers and affect construction.
 Bleaches can sometimes cause some whites to turn to an off-white gray shade.
 The acidic nature of bleach will also fade any embroidery that is on a jacket.
 Preferable is to choose an Oxygen based bleach.